irobot-ros/ros2-performance/performances/performance_test_factory/create_new_topology.md

 # How to create a new topology for the iRobot Performance Framework

-A "topology" is a syntetic description of a ROS2 process, written in a format that can be parsed by the `performance_test_factory` package.
+A "topology" is a synthetic description of a ROS2 process, written in a format that can be parsed by the `performance_test_factory` package.

 Here you can find an example of a [simple topology](examples/simple_architecture.json).